hacs/documentation/documentation/categories/plugins.md

 description: "Category: Lovelace Plugins"
 ---

 The [Lovelace UI](https://www.home-assistant.io/lovelace/) is a customizable interface.
-With additional community plugins you can extend the default UI experience.
+With additional community plugins you can extend the default experience.

 ## Lovelace Plugin download location